apache/flink/docs/content.zh/release-notes/flink-1.19.md

 Source connectors need to implement the inference interface to enable dynamic parallelism inference.
 Currently, the FileSource connector has already been developed with this functionality in place.
 Additionally, the configuration `execution.batch.adaptive.auto-parallelism.default-source-parallelism` will be used as the upper bound of source parallelism inference.
-And now it will not default to 1.
+And now it will be set to 1 by default.
-Instead, if it is not set, the upper bound of allowed parallelism set via `execution.batch.adaptive.auto-parallelism.max-parallelism` will be used.
+If it is not set, the upper bound of allowed parallelism set via `execution.batch.adaptive.auto-parallelism.max-parallelism` will be used instead.
 If that configuration is also not set, the default parallelism set via `parallelism.default` or `StreamExecutionEnvironment#setParallelism()` will be used instead.

 #### Improve the exponential-delay restart-strategy